 As soon as you have registered, we are notified.
 You will receive an unDock app passcode and a link to the download page after your LandingZone model has been confirmed.
 We may contact you again if you have entered an incorrect serial number or no serial number information.
 Enter the app passcode into the download page and follow the instructions.
 The unDock app code is single-use.
 You may download a separate code for every LandingZone you purchased by entering the serial number of the LandingZone and we will send you a new code.
 UnDock is free software for LandingZone end-users and are given out at our discretion.
 Please back-up your app.
 UnDock is also available in the App store for $1.99.

 The USB Ethernet drivers for LandingZone docking stations are from another company.
 The instructions to unlock the Gate are on Apple’s own website.
-If you have never changed your Gatekeeper settings, you will need to manage your options to download software outside the App store.
-Once GateKeeper is unlocked you can begin the installation instructions provided on our website for 1.0 or 2.0 drivers.
+If you have never changed your Gatekeeper settings, you will need to manage your options and allow your computer to download software outside the App store.
+Once GateKeeper is unlocked you can begin the installation instructions provided on our website for 1.0, 2.0 or DOCK drivers.

 Yes, in any boot of Win OS, all ports will be functional.
 You will need to download Ethernet Drivers for your Win7, Win8, or Win8.1 for Gigabit or 10/100 Ethernet.
 Use the model of your LandingZone for reference and go to our Download Drivers page.
 Win Bootcamp is a second operating system on your computer and no software with transfer between two operating systems.
 If you are using any adapters for your USB 3.0 ports that require drivers or any USB hard drives with software, you will need to download the drivers/software and install them on Windows before you operate these devices.

-If you find that you cannot get your ethernet to work on either operating system, first make sure you have installed the correct driver for your system.
+If you find that you cannot get the Ethernet to work on either operating system, first make sure you have installed the correct driver for your system.